 That’s not say I’ve been idle.
-During January I posted 22 stories to the digitl site and started what proved a longer-that-expected site redesign.
+During January I posted 22 stories to and started what proved a longer-that-expected site redesign.
 I also tucked away the March NZ Business column and signed up to write and edit the IITP techblog.

 There were fewer meetings than in a normal month, but enough to keep things ticking over.
 I also scored a job writing about New Zealand technology for an international web site.
 More about that when something gets published.
 I also appeared on TVNZ’s BreakFast on One talking about the death – or otherwise – of Facebook.

 Stories: The top story last week was about Westpac New Zealand delivering a Google Glass app even though the device doesn’t go on sale in the country until later this year.
 While it makes sense from a publicity point of view, I suspect Westpac could have made better use of its resources.